nickrosh/Tech_Notes/Data Structures & Algorithms/DS&A Coding Interviews.md

 - Do not spend too long on your self-introduction as you will have less time left to code

 #### 2. Upon Receiving the Question, Make Clarifications
-**Do not jump into coding right away.** Coding questions tend to be vague and underspecifed on purpose to allow the interview to gauge the candidate's attention to detail and carefulness.
+**Do not jump into coding right away.** Coding questions tend to be vague and unspecified on purpose to allow the interview to gauge the candidate's attention to detail and carefulness.
 Ask at least 2-3 clarifying questions.
 - Paraphrase and repeat the question back at the interviewer
 - Clarify assumptions
 	- A [Trees](Data%20Structures/Trees.md) like diagram could very well be a [Graph](Data%20Structures/Graphs.md) that allows for cycles and a naive recursive solution would not work.
 Clarify if the given diagram is a tree or a graph.